craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 | Liquid Love     |          |               |                   |
 | Liquid Potentia |          |               |                   |

-#### Glimmer
+#### Dareanamon
-> A beautiful iridescent powder stimulant.
-Reserved for only the most wealthy consumers.
-Users describe seeing colors in the air, and feeling protected and comfortable wherever they are.
+> A stinking grey crystal.
+Inhaled as a powder or injected as liquid, Dareanamon quickly distances it's user from their bodily experience.
+Very addictive, and overdosage most often results in cardiac arrest and death.

-Upon inhalation, make a Constitution Saving Throw.
-If the result is (10 + (G * 2)) or higher, for the next minute, when you are next targeted exclusively by a spell, you cast *counterspell* using your Constitution Modifier as your spellcasting ability.
-Otherwise, you are Stunned for the next minute.
+Upon inhalation or injection, make a DC (10 + (G * 3)) Constitution Saving Throw.
+If you succeed, you gain +(G * 2) to your Strength and Dexterity Modifiers for the next minute.
+Otherwise, you are Poisoned and Paralyzed for the next minute.

 **Ingredients**;
 - XXX

-#### Dareanamon
+#### Nova
 >

 Upon ...

 **Ingredients**;
 - XXX

+#### Smokebulb
+>

+Upon ...

 #### Bulbkiss
 >